arianrasyidd/JCDS_07/README.md

-# This repositories is about the willingness to get done the Homewrok
+# This repositories is about the willingness to get done the Homework

 ## Outline View :